ttam-dev/Gemini-Streaming-Text-API-in-Javascript/README.md

 # Gemini-Streaming-Text-API-in-Javascript
-This is API of Gemini Streaming Text but in Javascript, I made it from REST API.
+This is API of Gemini Streaming Text but in Javascript, I made it from GG Gemini REST API.